Table of Contents

 - Troubleshooting: When users report issues with application performance, measuring network latency can help identify whether latency is the cause of the issue.
 If latency is identified as the problem, you can take steps to reduce latency and improve application performance.

 - Capacity Planning: Measuring network latency over time can help identify trends and plan for future capacity requirements.
-By understanding how network latency changes as network traffic increases, you can ensure that you have sufficient capacity to meet future demand.
+By understanding how network latency changes as network traffic increases, you can ensure that you have sufficient network capacity to meet future demand.

 Regularly measuring network latency is essential for maintaining a healthy network and avoiding potential issues that could impact the user experience, along with other network metrics like Packet Loss and Jitter.